The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?

 • Keep a list of the small things you like handy to feed your mind and soul, such as movies, music, books, and hobbies.

-Dr. Pranjali, believes that women need the same level of postpartum care as newborns.
-For women to provide the care that is required of them—eye contact, swaddling, frequent feeding—she must be mothered and given the same support.
-We should not be demonstrating that we [do not need assistance] in this postpartum phase.
+Dr. Pranjali believes that women need the same level of postpartum care as newborns.
+In order for women to provide essential care such as making eye contact, swaddling, and frequent feeding they must also receive nurturing and support themselves.
+We should not convey the message that we do not need assistance during this postpartum phase.

 FAQs on The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?